L1xus/CarsDash/README.md

 ### 1. Data Scraping
 The **data scraping** phase is managed by scripts in avito/ and moteur/
 - **Web Scraping:** Used Python's BeautifulSoup to extract data from the two used car marketplaces.
-- **Attributes Collected:** Scraped key attributes such as price, car_model, car_company, year, mileage, and more...
+- **Attributes Collected:** Scraped key attributes such as price, car_model, car_company, year, km, and more...

 ### 2. Data Cleaning & Transformation
 The **data cleaning and transformation** phase is handled by functions in db/